• Skip to main content

 • Glass jars are a great container for freezing chicken stock.
 They don't need to be canning jars, I save all jars from things like peanut butter, coconut oil, or tomato sauce!
 I think glass is better than plastic when adding a hot liquid.

 • Important!
 Only fill jars ¾'s of the way full to allow the liquid room to expand as it freezes.
 If you don't leave enough room your jars can crack in the freezer!
-If you do get an occasional cracked frozen jar, it's no big deal, you make this stock from nothing!
-Just throw it away, it happens.
+If you do get an occasional cracked frozen jar, it's no big deal, you made this stock from nothing!
+Do not attempt to save the stock, just throw it away, it happens.

 • Glass jars don't like sudden temperature changes!
 So allow your stock to cool at least 30 minutes before ladling it into the jars.
 Then allow those jars to cool completely in the fridge overnight before transferring them to the freezer.
 This allows the jars to slowly go from hot to warm to cold to frozen, increasing the likelihood that they won't crack.